ItsMikaeil/MikaeilAlavinejad/README.md

 - 👀 I’m interested in Data Science and DL and ML.
 - 🌱 I’m currently learning machine and deep learning and specially Data Science.
 - 💞️ I’m looking to collaborate on data science project.
-- 📫 you can easily send me Email at alavimikaeil@gmail.com
+- 📫 Send me a Email alavimikaeil@gmail.com

 <!---
 MikaeilAlavinejad/MikaeilAlavinejad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.